chrisbigdog/chrisbigdog/README.md

 👯‍♀️ I'm looking to collaborate on any Data Science projects.

-🤔 I'm looking for help with finding employment opportunites related to Data Science.
+🤔 I'm looking for help with finding employment opportunities related to Data Science.

 💬 Ask me about things related to Data Science and Arts :)